HeardLibrary/digital-scholarship/script/codegraf/010/index.md

 <iframe width="1120" height="630" src="https://www.youtube.com/embed/UvxUzgjIuQg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 More than one plot can be inserted into the same subplot object.
 The more recently added plot will cover up earlier plots.
-Example:
+Bar plot example:

 ```
 fig = plt.figure(figsize=(10,10))